PhoenixTales/phoenix-docs/lore/gods.md

 > *"the proclaimer of the faith into the three gods and representative of the highest god Ra"* [C]

-With the founding of the empire, Rhobar I. attempted to reconcile the disputes of the priests by the proclamation of the faith in the three gods.
-There are other cults in the kingdom.
-But since Rhobar I. the *Cult of the Three Gods* is "states religion".

-Priests are consecrated both to Innos and Adanos, but not to Beliar.
-At least - not anymore at the time of the new empire during which the story takes place.
+According to the Comic, Rhobar II. (perhaps Rhobar I. already) established this new faith, the cult of the three gods in Myrtana, while Innos or Ra - which at least in the present are used interchangeably - is seen as the highest god of the three.
+Rhobars proclamation of the faith into the three gods can thus be seen both as a reconciliation (after the cultic wars), but also, by establishing Innos as the highest god, he clearly decided the war in favour of Innos.

+Just as Innos and Adanos, Beliar has dedicated followers too, but according to the sources, it seems that no sacrifices are offered to him and no public worship is taking place; if there is any cultic practice of the followers of Beliar, then it seems to be done in secrecy, since the worship of Beliar is condemned by the priests.
+While there are priests of Innos and Adanos, the manual specifically mentions - and also Mike said so at some point, that there are no priests of Beliar and the magic assigned to Beliar, such as necromancy or the summoning of demons, is banned and considered heretical.

 > [...] zu oberst stand *Innos*, der Gott der Sonne und des Gesetzes, der als erster und höchster Gott verehrt wurde und dessen Priester die Magier des Feuers waren.
 Die
 Priester des Gottes *Adanos* [...] waren die Magier des Wasserkreises, nur dem Gott der Dunkelheit und des Todes, *Beliar*, waren keine Priester geweiht, denn seine Mächte waren von finsterer Natur.
 [M]

+Also the *Lore of the Gods* at least implies, that no priests may be consecrated to Beliar, as they are not mentioned.
+So according to the sources there may indeed be no priests of beliar - at least not anymore at the time during which the story takes place.
+And at least not where the myrtanian regime is in control.
+In the colony, they are not...

+The "clergy" of Myrtana is thus divided into the priests of fire and the priests of water (which are organised in *circles*), while as a whole, as the communities of followers, they are described as the "House of Innos" and the "House of Adanos".
+Similar to what in Christianity would be described as the Roman-Catholic or Protestant or Orthodox Church etc. Just that here they were reconciled in form of the faith into the three Gods, something like an ecumenical movement of Myrtana (although less peaceful, but a brutal, a gothic one).

-The belief in the gods, while it may be in decline (and the reverence for the gods may be the lowest in a place like the colony), is still very popular within Myrtana and we can quote several mentionings from within the colony too.
+The belief in the gods, while it may be in decline (and the reverence especially for Innos may be the lowest in a place like the colony), is still very popular within Myrtana and we can quote several mentionings from the game too.

 > *The Mages in the New Camp are planning something with the magical barrier.
 The Gods may protect us.* (Secret Thieves, 0.56c)